RIE Parenting: What It Is, How It Works, Pros & Cons

 Curious to know how RIE parenting works?
 Here’s how it can work for you!

-1. You Let Your Child Explore And Discover
+1. You Let Your Child Explore and Discover

 2. Communicate With Your Child

 When you’re changing your child’s diapers, feeding them, or introducing them to a new game or activity, you must act as a narrator.
 You should tell your baby what you’re doing, what to expect, and more.
 That way, they will know what to expect and will be prepared for the same.
-By thoughtful narration, adding in emotions and feelings to every stage of the learning process, your child picks up on cues and behaviors and learns naturally.
+By thoughtful narration, adding in emotions and feelings to every stage of the learning process, your child picks up on cues and behaviours and learns naturally.
 It’s like flowing in and out from one step to the next.

 3. You Let Your Child Express Their Emotions